 Genes are segments of DNA that provide instructions for building molecules that make the rest of your body function properly.
 The majority of molecules are proteins and genes are passed down to offspring from the parents.

 All of the genetic material that an organism has is known as the genome.
 A genome is composed of DNA, or RNA in some cases, genes and other elements that control the genes’ activity.

 3. Is everyone’s genome the same?

 Generally speaking, the human genome is essentially the same among all people.
-That being said, there are slight differences across each person’s genome that make up about 0.001% of each individual’s DNA.
+An interesting fact about DNA is that there are slight differences across each person’s genome that make up about 0.001% of each individual’s DNA.

 These variations contribute to the unique appearances and health factors of every person.
 Closely related people have more similar DNA when compared to non-related individuals.

 A person who has a genetic risk is more likely to develop certain illnesses because they have inherited a certain gene.
 It’s important to note that the individual is not guaranteed to develop the illness, rather the individual has a higher chance of developing the illness as opposed to if they hadn’t inherited the gene.

 By receiving a genetic test, genetic variations can be identified that are linked to risks such as developing a particular disease or tendency to pass on a gene linked to a disease onto offspring.
 In addition, genetic tests can determine how a person may respond to specific medications.